MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 ## Supported Scenario

 The source code for a canvas app can be used to review changes done my makers within Power Apps Studio.
-You should not change pa.yaml files or create canvas apps with other text editors.
+You should not change pa.yaml files or create canvas apps with other text editors yet.
+More scenarios will be possible in the future.

 JSON files within the MSAPP are not designed to be stable across save and load cycles and should not be used as source code.